affinidi/smart-health-card-verifier/CONTRIBUTING.md

 # How to contribute to SMART Health Card Verifier <!-- omit in toc -->

+Contributions to this project are [released](https://help.github.com/articles/github-terms-of-service/#6-contributions-under-repository-license) to the public under the [project's open source license](LICENSE).

+Documentation and wiki pages are licensed under the [Creative Commons Attribution 4.0 International License][cc-by].

 In this guide you will get an overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.

 ## Semantic Versioning